Improved Care Prevented 1,150+ British Columbians from Acquiring or Dying from Sepsis, New Research Estimates

 - Improving teamwork and communication between point-of-care staff

-“Since we began focusing on improving care for sepsis, BC has gone from being one of the lowest-performing provinces to leading the way,” said Dr. Devin Harris, Chair of our organization and an emergency department physician.
+“Since we began focusing on improving care for sepsis, BC has gone from being one of the lowest-performing provinces to leading the way,” said Dr. Devin Harris, Chair of the BC Patient Safety & Quality Council and an emergency department physician.
 “And now we can see the impact of that work: more than 1,150 families did not have to see their loved ones acquire sepsis, or worse, die from the disease.”

 This study – one of the first of its kind – estimates the degree to which care for sepsis has improved in BC as well as how the province compares to the rest of the Canada when it comes to preventing and treating sepsis.
 BC outperformed the rest of the country in every metric examined in the study – for example, the in-hospital sepsis caseload decreased by 17% in BC compared to 1.7% in the rest of Canada by the end of 2018 (excluding Quebec and the territories).

 “These results show what can happen when clinicians who are passionate about improving the quality of care they provide are brought together and supported to lead that work within their organizations,” said Dr. David Sweet, the Council’s Provincial Clinical Lead for Sepsis and a critical care physician, “I’m so proud of our sepsis network members whose hard work has made such an impact for British Columbians and transformed our province into a national and global leader in caring for sepsis.”

 For more information on this media release, please contact: